What is Perimenopause?

 If you’ve had no periods for a year, you’re officially in menopause.
 So, you don’t have a menstrual cycle during menopause.

 However, if you start to have your period again, or experience some spotting during menopause, this is a serious cause for concern.
 Please see your doctor immediately.
+It can be one of the signs of cervical or uterine cancer, and early detection is key for these illnesses.

 So, can you have spotting during menopause?
 Not really.
 The way it works is that once you have a period, even after an absence of a few months, you’re actually in perimenopause.
 The clock resets and the countdown to 12 months without a period starts again.